JimShady/leaseholdmortgages/docs/index.md

 * In October 2022 David had confirmation from his freeholder that remediation will start in 14 months, and end 8 months later, and that he will not be liable for any costs.
 Nationwide however refused his buyer a mortgage.

+## The Mortgage Works

+* As of March 2023 they are still insisting on an EWS1 forms, regardless of freeholder or leaseholder certificates and other documents.
+* AS of March 2023: Jess applied for a mortgage extension with mortgage works (Nationwide) last year and were refused as we had a failed EWS1 form.
+We needed the mortgage extension because works are not starting and we can’t sell and at the end of the mortgage term we will have to pay up or lose the flat.
+We had always intended to sell the property before term end but now we are stuck.
+We asked them again this year but they want to know when works will start and finish and a new EWS1 form.
+We cannot give them this as our freeholder is selling up and we have no clue if and when works will start.
+We so know an application has gone into the BSF but can’t progress until the managing agent supplies more info.

+## Halifax

+* Lee (writing in March 2023) needed to move, but couldn't sell, so did consent to let on his flat through Halifax.
+His fixed-rate mortgage has now come to an end but Halifax won't agree a new fix while it's on consent to let (but he also cannot sell it).
+Due to personal circumstances he can't move back there.
+So it's now on the 'standard variable' for the last two years.
+* John has no EWS1 form, but building is being remediated by freeholder, expected completion summer 2024.
+As of March 2023 still asking for EWS1 forms though so cannot mortgage with them.

 ## HSBC

 * Lilli spoke to HSBC in late August 2022, and they confirmed their policy still focuses on EWS1 forms.
 The advisor said that a (passing) EWS1 is required for flats with building safety defects.